Proper 23B (OT 28)

 • So what’s the point? relationships and your neighbors matter more than your possessions (see also parable of the sower in Mark 4:18-19)

 • Not about wealth and possessions, but our attitude about wealth and possessions.
+But it is also a little about wealth and possessions.
+Don’t be quick to just explain away the challenge of this text.

 • Who can be saved?